Joy!

 Sing to the Lord, all the earth!
 Tell of his salvation from day to day.
 Declare his glory among the nations, his marvelous works among all the peoples!
 For great is the Lord, and greatly to be praised,and he is to be feared above all gods.
 1 Chronicles 16:23-25

-The sun is simply amazing.
+The sun is amazing.
 It provides light, warmth, energy, and natural vitamin D to support our immune system.
-All provisions that God has graciously made to benefit and sustain us.
-Without the sun, life as we know it, would cease to exist.
+These are all provisions that God has graciously made to benefit and sustain us.
+Without the sun, life as we know it would cease to exist.

-Later that summer, on a Florida family vacation, I stayed out on the beach all day the first day of our vacation.
-I walked up and down the Daytona Beach coastline thinking I was going to such get a good tan!
+Later that summer, I stayed out on the beach all day the first day of our family vacation.
+I walked up and down the Daytona Beach coastline thinking I was going to get such a good tan.
 Wrong.
-I was practically burnt to a crisp, from head to toe.
-I spent the entire rest of our family vacation sick in bed with sun poisoning.
+I was practically burned to a crisp, from head to toe.
+I spent the entire rest of our vacation sick in bed with sun poisoning.
 It was the absolute worst sunburn of my entire life.
-I remember I was so sick to my stomach, I was dizzy for days, and I fainted whenever I tried to stand up.
-It was awful!
+I remember I was sick to my stomach, dizzy for days, and would faint whenever I tried to stand up.
+It was awful.
+To make matters worse, after my skin was done peeling, my shoulders, arms, back, and chest were covered in freckles.

-It wasn’t until I was in my 30’s that I started actually thinking about sun damage and started wearing sunscreen everyday.
+I was in my 30s when I experienced my first basal cell skin cancer.
+I started thinking about the sun damage I got in my youth and started wearing sunscreen everyday.

-In my 50’s I found some skin care products that lightened some of the brown spots on my face, and I also increased my sunscreen SPF to 50.
+In my 40s and 50s I experienced a couple more basal cell cancers.
+I found some skin care products that lightened some of the brown spots on my face, and I also increased my sunscreen SPF to 50.

 May 2022